spookeyy/security-cam-python/README.md

 Change the minimum contour area in if cv2.contourArea(c) < 5000: to adjust the sensitivity to small movements.

 ### Note
-This script is designed for Windows due to the use of `winsound`.
+This script is designed for Ubuntu due to the use of pygame.
 For other operating systems, you'll need to use a different audio library.

 ## License
 MIT